awsdocs/aws-java-developer-guide/doc_source/examples-crypto-kms.rst

 .. _encryption-only:

-Encryption only Mode
+Encryption-Only Mode
 ====================

-This is the default mode, if no :classname:`CryptoMode` is not specified.
-To use |KMS|
+Encryption-only is the default mode, if no :classname:`CryptoMode` is specified.
+To use an |KMS|
 managed key for encryption, pass the |KMS| key ID or alias to the :aws-java-class:`KMSEncryptionMaterialsProvider` constructor.